keithballdotnet/blocker/README.md

 ##TODO

-- Move encryption from TOY format to be a bit more secure
+- Store Symmetric keys in a different location from that of the master key
 - The store should not use the hash as the ID as this would then be a predictable location for a file.
 A problem?
 - Permissions
 - Authentication